 Your kids are going to love being in the kitchen.
 No matter how little they do, your kids will be excited to add a little something or to stir a bowl of flour, they’ll be telling everyone how they helped.

 One of our favorite ways to spend time in the kitchen together is with PIZZA.
-My kids helping in the kitchen to make pizza, any and all steps of the pizza making.
+My kids help in the kitchen to make pizza, any and all steps of the pizza making.
 Using smaller pizza pans means they get to make their own individual pizzas.
-From rolling out the dough, to adding the sauce, the toppings, and shredding the cheese.
+From rolling out the dough to adding the sauce, the toppings, and shredding the cheese.